This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a 2-quart saucepan over medium-high heat, heat the olive oil for 30 seconds.
-Sprinkle the sliced chicken breast with 1/4 teaspoon of salt and pepper and add to the pot.
-Brown the chicken on all sides, about 6 minutes total.
-Remove chicken from the pot and place on a plate.
+• Cook the Chicken: Heat ½ tablespoon of olive oil in a 2-quart saucepan over medium-high heat for 30 seconds.
+Sprinkle the sliced chicken with ¼ teaspoon kosher salt (or ⅛ teaspoon regular salt) and ⅛ teaspoon pepper.
+Add the chicken to the pot and brown on all sides, about 6 minutes total.
+Remove the chicken and set aside on a plate.

-• If no oil is left in the pot, add an additional ½ tablespoon of oil.
-Add the chopped onions, celery, carrots, garlic, and ⅛ teaspoon of salt.
-Cook, stirring occasionally until the vegetables have softened, about 5 minutes.
-Add the flour to the vegetables and cook, stirring frequently for 2 minutes.
+• Sauté the Vegetables: If needed, add ½ tablespoon of oil to the pot.
+Add the chopped onions, celery, carrots, garlic, and ⅛ teaspoon salt.
+Cook, stirring occasionally, until the vegetables soften, about 5 minutes.
+Stir in the flour and cook for 2 minutes, stirring frequently.

-• Pour in the chicken broth and add in the chicken, quartered potatoes, and Italian seasoning.
-Bring to a boil, then reduce the heat to low and simmer for 20 minutes covered, stirring occasionally until the potatoes and carrots are tender.
+• Simmer the Stew: Pour in the chicken broth and add the browned chicken, quartered potatoes, and Italian seasoning.
+Bring to a boil, then reduce the heat to low.
+Cover and simmer for 20 minutes, stirring occasionally, until the potatoes and carrots are tender.

-• Pour the stew into a bowl, taste and season with additional salt if needed.
-Garnish with chopped parsley if desired.
+• Serve: Pour the stew into a bowl, taste, and adjust seasoning with additional salt if needed.
+Garnish with chopped parsley, if desired.

 Notes